top of page

 ------------------------------------------------------------------------------------------------------------------------------------

 Method 3 clearly yields the best estimates among these three methods.
-Intuitively, it also appears to be the best among all possible methods, as the minimum achievable variance for each estimate (â, b̂, ĉ, d̂) is likely to be σ²/4 - for example, when the same fruit is weighed four times.
+Intuitively, it also appears to be the best among all possible methods, since the minimum achievable variance for each estimate (â, b̂, ĉ, d̂) is likely to be σ²/4 - for example, when the same fruit is weighed four times.
 We will see that Method 3 is indeed an optimal design for this weighing experiment.

 Consider a more general scenario where 𝑛 objects are to be weighted in 𝑛 weighings with a two-pan balance (no bias).
 Let